 Entrepreneurial drive and passion – Vineeta Singh

 As an entrepreneur, you try, and try and try again.
 And one of those tries might just change your life.
-Vineeta Singh founded Sugar Cosmetics on her third attempt at starting a business.
+Vineeta Singh, one of the most famous woman entrepreneurs in India, founded Sugar Cosmetics on her third attempt at starting a business.

 Even though there were initial challenges like breaking their last ₹30 lakh fixed deposit, their brand today sees more than ₹2 crore sales in ONE day.